+Freight customers.

 For the purpose of TSI governance, and the meeting of the regulatory obligations, a subset of this list has been selected.
 To this subset have been added other stakeholders who are directly implicated in the Regulation:

 Licenced freight railway undertakings